stanford-rc/ibswinfo/README.md

   (MFT)](https://www.mellanox.com/products/adapter-software/firmware-tools) >=
   4.14.0

-  **NOTE** MFT 4.16 contains a bug that prevents register information from being correctly retrieved.
+  **NOTE** MFT 4.16 and 4.17 contain a bug that prevents register information from being correctly retrieved.
 The issue will be fixed in MFT 4.17.2 when it's released.
 * [`infiniband-diags`](https://github.com/linux-rdma/rdma-core)
 * `bash`, `coreutils`, `awk` and `sed`